eu-digital-green-certificates/dgca-verification-center-ios/README.md

 ## Development
 To start using the Verification SDK it is enough to connect this package to the app or to another module.

+### Components

 The SDK is 4 layers softvare.
-This Verification module is on a top layer.
+This Verification Center module is on a top layer.
 The properties and methods in this layer are the API.
 On the next layer are row of verification inspectors.
 Now SDK includes two DCC and SHC inspectors.
 The third layer contains Core library where are incapsulated common servises such as encryption, sighning. zipping, etc.
 The auxiliary layer contains auxiliary modules that is used by second and thitd layers.
 There are JSON and Cert Logic, Bloom and Hash filters and row of third part libraries.

-## API
+### Verification Center API

-   public enum CertificateType: String {case unknown, dcc, icao, divoc, shc }
+   public enum CertificateType: String { case unknown, dcc, icao, divoc, shc }

+   public class DGCVerificationCenter

+   CertificateType contains existed types of certificates (.dcc, .shc) and may contain non-existed types (.icao) that arenot added yet.

-### Initialization
+### Initialization of DGCVerificationCenter

    public init()